Exploring the Role of Competency-Based Education in High Schools

 • Scheduling: Traditional school schedules based on seat time may need to be restructured to accommodate CBE’s flexible pacing, and educators may require training on how to manage this new approach to time allocation.

-See also The Growth of Blended Learning in High School Settings
+See also The Future of High School Education in the USA

 Solutions and Best Practices for Overcoming CBE Implementation Challenges